-The inspiration came from Dr. William Fishman, Ph.D. and his wife and career partner, Lillian.
+The inspiration came from William Fishman, Ph.D. and his wife and career partner, Lillian.
 Dr. Fishman left his post as professor, director and founder of the Tufts Cancer Research Center in Boston.
 Rather than retire, Dr. Fishman wanted to advance his studies in onco-developmental biology, exploiting proteins involved in embryonic development as tumor markers.

 Philanthropy has played a major role in our growth and expansion.
 Donations from the Whittaker Corporation and the California Foundation enabled us to acquire a five-acre site on the La Jolla mesa.
-Generous donations from philanthropists and the Institute’s namesakes—T. Denny Sanford, Malin and Roberta Burnham and Conrad Prebys—have helped to ensure SBP’s path forward.
+Generous donations from philanthropists and the Institute’s namesakes—T. Denny Sanford, Malin and Roberta Burnham and Conrad Prebys—have helped to ensure the Institute’s path forward.

-SBP is a 501(c)(3) nonprofit research organization.
+Sanford Burnham Prebys is a 501(c)(3) nonprofit research organization.

 Sanford Burnham Prebys eBook

 Development of a California Research Organization: Sanford Burnham Prebys Medical Discovery Institute